Llanz-dev/aboutJS/README.md

 ## Description
 aboutJS is a static website that displays information about JavaScript.

-- This site has different information in each section.
+- I like JavaScript because it gives user interaction.
+So i decided to create information about JS.

+## Built With
+- HTML
+- CSS
-- I use HTML, CSS and JavaScript to make this project.
+- JavaScript

 ## How to Run the Project
 Just clone this and open the **index.html**.